-- Failure to comply with established Program deadlines including failure to file timely reports. - Failure to substantially comply with metric reporting requirements. - Failure to substantially comply with narrative reporting requirements. - Failure to substantially comply with financial reporting or record-keeping requirements. - Failure to substantially comply with carrying out the scope of work established in the agreement. - Failure to communicate with CalOSBA in a timely manner. - Failure to spend funds in a timely manner, in accordance with the grant agreement. - Termination of the Center's match agreement or other factors that lead to an inability to receive federal or private funds. - Closure of the small business technical assistance Center or closure of the program utilized as match for the Program.
-Inability to receive federal or private match funds for any reason. - Closure or cessation of operations by the small business technical assistance Center for any reason including, but not limited to the termination of its cooperative agreement with a federal or private funding source.
+- Failure to comply with established Program deadlines including failure to file timely reports. - Failure to substantially comply with all metric reporting requirements. - Failure to substantially comply with narrative reporting requirements. - Failure to substantially comply with financial reporting or record-keeping requirements. - Failure to substantially comply with carrying out the scope of work established in the agreement. - Failure to communicate with CalOSBA in a timely manner. - Failure to spend funds in a timely manner, in accordance with the grant agreement. - Termination of the Center's match agreement or other factors that lead to an inability to receive federal or private funds. - Closure of the small business technical assistance Center or closure of the program utilized as match for the Program.
+Inability to receive federal or private match funds for any reason. - Closure or cessation of operations by the small business technical assistance Center for any reason including but not limited to the termination of its cooperative agreement with a federal or private funding source.

 In the event of termination, the state will compensate the Center only for all allowable and unavoidable expenses reasonably incurred by the Center in the performance of its work under the agreement as of the effective date of the terminating event or other period to allow project closeout activities, as determined appropriate by CalOSBA.
-In addition, if a Center has received notification from its federal or private funding source that its cooperative agreement is scheduled for termination or that its operations are placed under a probationary status, the Authorized Representative must notify the Office of Small Business Advocate via email at SBTAEP@gobiz.ca.gov within 48 hours.
-Failure to notify the Office of Small Business Advocate may impact future eligibility.
+In addition, if a Center has received notification from its federal or private funding source that its cooperative agreement is scheduled for termination or that its operations are placed under a probationary status, the Authorized Representative must notify the CalOSBA via email at SBTAEP@gobiz.ca.gov within 48 hours.
+CalOSBA may consider a failure to provide notification as grounds for revoking the contract; CalOSBA may also request proof of a substitute match agreement for the remainder of the year.